solidity-io/indexer-kadena/web/README.md

 $ pnpm install
 ```

-When working on frontend, run `pnpm front dev`.
+When working on frontend, run `pnpm web dev`.
 Files will be compiled, concatenated and the browser will auto update.